 Because of this, the wise man leaves the extremes, the luxurious,

 . . . and the safe behind.

-With our wishes for improvement running most every facet of life, I assume chapter 29 is not music to many ears.
-Indeed, there have been many attempts throughout history to turn the civilization clock back; naturally, all fail.
+With our desire for improvement controlling most every facet of life, I assume chapter 29 is not music to many ears.
+Indeed, there have been many attempts throughout history to turn civilization’s clock back, and all failed… naturally!
 Aren’t the Islamic fanatics attempting that now in a fashion similar to the Inquisition?
-We attempt to solve the inherent problems civilization creates by either turning the clock back or pushing for an idealized progressive future.
+We attempt to solve the inherent problems civilization creates by either turning the clock back or pushing for an idealized “progressive” future.
 For the progressive side of this coin, communism comes to mind.
-It is the classic Conservative vs. Liberal battle of ideologies… a vicious circle!
+It is the classic Conservative vs. Liberal battle of ideologies—a vicious circle to be sure!

 We need a Twelve Step program

 As a species, we have not even realized the first step.
 To put it in Twelve Steps of Alcoholics Anonymous terms:

 - We admit we were powerless over [our addiction to comfort and security] — that our lives had become unmanageable.

 Similar to any addiction, we constantly try to solve the problems inherent to civilization with more of the same.
 In steadfast denial, we think we can have it both ways.
 That won’t change until we are brave enough to take this first step.

 Naturally, accepting the reality of our situation won’t turn the clock back, but it may stabilize it and put the brakes on our clock’s fast-forward tick-tock to some extent.
 If nothing else, such self-honesty should favor greater conformity, and therein find deeper peace of mind.
 Chapter 65 sums it up…

 Of ancients adept in the way, none ever use it to enlighten people,